simpleframeworks/jobsd/README.md

 - Across a cluster all jobs should be named the same and have the same implementation.
   - Not all jobs need to implemented across the cluster (facilitates new code and new jobs)
 - All jobs need to be registered before the instance `Up()` func is called
+- The first argument can optional be of the type `jobsd.RunInfo`
+  - RunInfo contains a `Cancel` channel for graceful shutdown / timeout amongst other things

 ```go